 St Martins Lane hotel is just a stone’s throw away from Leicester Square at one end of the road, and Covent Garden at the opposite end.
 Its the perfect location if you are going to a West End show, exploring the sights in town or looking to let your hair down in the pubs and clubs.
 Famous restaurant The Ivy is just round the corner, Dirty Martini cocktail bar a 2 minute walk away and popular eatery Browns on the same road.
 You’ll be spoilt for choice!
 You also get complimentary use of the Gymbox gym next door, so you can indulge guilt free if you venture into the gym the next day…..I was going to, but you know how it is, a dog ate my

 Arriving at the hotel, welcoming door staff open the door for you into the large, bright lobby.
 Straight away you are delighted by the quirky details in the lobby, giving you a little taster of the hotels modern decor.
 (I wrote about another quirky hotel in London in this post, Citizen M Tower Hill) Brightly coloured chaise lounge, african inspired carvings, huge vases of floral displays and hidden doorways to secret places are in abundance.
 Check in was speedy, the staff incredibly welcoming and efficient.
 I could not fault it.
-We had booked a Garden Room as our accommodation of choice for the night, so we were located on the first floor.
+We had booked a Garden Room, (I mean, it was a hotel room with a garden in London…no brainer) as our accommodation of choice for the night, so we were located on the first floor.

 The garden rooms in St Martins Lane hotel are not the cheapest room that the hotel offers, but if you fancy your own little oasis, a room with city views, a larger than average London hotel standard room, then I would recommend it.
 You can see all the details on the room just here or details on all the rooms available here.
 The room itself, much to Nik’s delight, has mood lighting throughout the room.
 You want a soft pink glow around your bed, you’ve got it, blue lights on your bedside table, its yours.
 My husband was very happy with this detail, and was living his best life changing the colours up.
 He is such a man child!